 And trust me: these people are A LOT poorer than you.

 (Having said that, I was just in India and was SO fed up by it all by the end I'd end up haggling with taxi drivers until they'd given me all my change right down to the last damn rupee.
-So I do sympathise!) almost 9 years ago
+So I do sympathise!) over 11 years ago

 In Hanoi I found by experince, some bad, that reputable taxis are the "Hanoi Taxi" brand and only take ones that have an ID no. On the rear pillar.
 The small ones as the cheapest, 8k Dong flag fall and 8k D per I'm.
 Watch the meter the flag fall will get yo a I'm then it will start ticking over at 8 to 10k D per I'm, that's about 1 I'D per 100m which is easy to monitor.
 Waiting in traffic doesn't seem to cost much.